Sarah Hirini: 2020 Tokyo Olympic Games

 Hirini was selected as a playing member of the Black Ferns Sevens for the Rugby sevens at the 2020 Summer Olympics.

 She was then selected to join Hamish Bond in being New Zealand's flagbearers at the opening ceremony.
 Due to a racing the next day Bond was replaced by David Nyika.

 Due to Covid restrictions on how many could enter the Olympic Village at a time eleven of the players and management including Hirini were due to fly from Townsville, where they had been competing in the 2021 Oceania Women's Sevens Championship) in order to ensure Hirini would be able to attend the opening ceremony.
 They would be joined later by the rest of the team.

 After their first flight was cancelled the eleven missed their connection in Brisbane, which led to their 24-hour pre-departure tests expiring.
 Eventually a way was found of getting Hirani accompanied by Portia Woodman to Tokyo in time to participate in the opening ceremony.

 2022 Birmingham Commonwealth Games

 Hirini was named in the Black Ferns Sevens squad for the 2022 Commonwealth Games in Birmingham.
 She won a bronze medal at the event.
 She also won a silver medal at the Rugby World Cup Sevens in Cape Town.

 2021 World Cup

 Hirini was a member of the Black Ferns 32-player squad for the 2021 Rugby World Cup.
 She scored a try in the final pool game against a scoreless Scotland who were beaten 57–0.
 She also scored a try against Wales in the quarterfinals.
-She played in the semi-final against France and then the final in which the Black Ferns bet England to become World Champions.
+She played in the semi-final against France and then the final in which the Black Ferns beat England to become World Champions.

+2022–23 World Rugby Women's Sevens Series

+As the result of a rest after her appearances in the 2021 World Cup she missed the first two games of the 2022–23 Sevens series season before returning to captain the team in the last five games of season which ended with New Zealand winning the title, having won six of the seven tournaments.

+At the end of the international season she took up the enquiry of her former Black Ferns team-mate Janna Vaughan who was head coach of the Yokkaichi based team Mie Pearls, to play for them in the Japanese Taiyo Seimei Women's Sevens competition.

+Following her time in Japan Hirini returned to the New Zealand sevens duty leading the team to victory in the inaugural Abu Dhabi Sevens Festival held in late November 2023.